mkslge/Raspberry-Pi-Adafruit-GPS/README.md

-# GPS Data Reader for Adafruit GPS HAT on Raspberry Pi 4/5 (new models)
+# GPS Data Reader for Adafruit Ultimate GPS HAT on Raspberry Pi 4/5

-Allows you to get GPS data from an Adafruit GPS HAT connected to a Raspberry Pi 4/5.
-The program continuously reads GPS data from the GPS module and prints the longitude and latitude :)
+A lightweight C program that reads real-time GPS data (latitude and longitude) from the Adafruit GPS HAT on Raspberry Pi 4 or 5.
 ## Requirements

 - **Raspberry Pi 5** (other models may work, but this code is optimized for the Raspberry Pi 4/5).